 Apple supplier Foxconn in talks to build factory in Saudi Arabia - WSJ

+Saudi Arabia is reviewing Foxconn's offer to build a dual-line semiconductor contract manufacturing facility known as a "foundry" in Neom, a tech-focused city-state it is developing in the desert, the report said, citing people familiar with the matter.

-Foxconn, which is a supplier to Apple Inc AAPL.O, did not immediately respond to a Reuters request for comment.
+The company and Saudi Arabia authorities did not immediately respond to Reuters requests for comment.

+Foxconn, the world's largest contract electronics manufacturer and a major Apple AAPL.O supplier, has expanded into areas including electric vehicles (EVs) and semiconductors in recent years.

+The company and other Taiwanese firms like TSMC TSM.N, 2330.TW are looking to diversify their production amid U.S.-China trade tensions, which have impacted the semiconductor industry.

 (Reporting by Chavi Mehta in Bengaluru; Editing by Devika Syamnath)